 h) Deployment: Deploy the recommendation system in a user-friendly format, such as a web app or an integration with an existing platform.

-This project uses Python and the IDC_regular dataset to identify Invasive Ductal Carcinoma, the most prevalent type of breast cancer.
+This project uses Python and the regular dataset to identify Invasive Ductal Carcinoma (IDC), the most prevalent type of breast cancer.
 It occurs when abnormal cells grow in a milk duct and spread to the surrounding tissue.
 The project applies Deep Learning and the Keras library to classify the images of tissues as either benign or malignant.
-Here's a step-by-step guide to the project:
+Here's a step-by-step overview to the project:

 a) Data Collection: Gather a dataset containing features of breast cancer cells along with their classification.
 The UCI Machine Learning Repository's Breast Cancer Wisconsin (Diagnostic) dataset is commonly used.